Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 Of course nowadays, |

-support passing the options as option file.
+Also, note that jextract supports passing the options as option file.

 So we can pass output options, like the target package and class name,